Kafva/kage/README.md

 ## Development notes
-A git-daemon server and repos for automated and manual testing can be setup with [scripts/serverdevel.sh](/scripts/serverdevel.sh).
-To run the automated
+A git server for automated and manual testing can be setup with [scripts/serverdevel.sh](/scripts/serverdevel.sh).
+To run the automated tests:
-tests:

 ```bash
 ./scripts/serverdevel.sh unit